CrystalVortex/Feather-CSS/README.md

 # Installation :
 # 1

-simply download the zip file in realeases (FeatherCSS.V1.4.1.zip) and unzip it into your project, then link it to your html page
+simply download the source code and link a version to your files

 # 2